Swan View Tunnel: Problems

 The tunnel was feasible for 1890s style locomotion, with some problems from smell and smoke accumulation, however the advent of larger, more powerful steam locomotives soon exposed the limitations of the tunnel.
 The tunnel's small diameter combined with the steep gradient (1:49), lack of ventilation shafts and typical requirement for 2 engines to haul heavily laden trains up the steep gradient caused smoke accumulation.
 Incidents involving near-asphyxiation of train crews started in 1896, and continued throughout the tunnel's operating life.
 Standard procedure for engine crews was to cover their heads with a water soaked hessian bag and to stay as low as possible on the footplate.
 The first serious incident of this nature was in 1903.

 The tunnel's design was incompatible with the ASG class Garratt steam locomotives used by the Western Australian Government Railways in the 1940s.
 The subsequent Royal Commission into the ASG dealt with design of the locomotive, and the very dangerous clearances.

-Industrial trouble arose in regard to the taking of the ASG locomotives through the Swan View tunnel.
-This tunnel was constructed many years ago and provides very little clearance for a modern locomotive.
-In the case of the ASG the distance between the sides and top of the locomotive and the structure of the tunnel is a matter of inches.
+Industrial trouble arose in regard to the use of the ASG locomotives through the Swan View tunnel.

 The worst accident in the tunnel was on 5 November 1942, when both drivers and firemen were overcome by carbon monoxide, one driver dying, when a fully laden double-header train passed through the tunnel at walking pace.
 A bale of chaff that had been poorly loaded on a previous train had fallen onto the track in the tunnel.
 When Number 97 goods train from Perth to Northam passed over the bale of chaff, it burst open, distributing chaff over the tracks.
 When the driving wheels passed over the chaff, the engines lost traction and stalled.
 The last act of the driver before the crews fell unconscious from smoke and carbon monoxide poisoning was to set the engines into reverse.
-Consequently the train steamed back down the line and crashed at Swan View Station, with the death of driver Tom Beer.
+Consequently the train steamed back down the line and crashed at Swan View station, with the death of driver Tom Beer.
 Further cases occurred in 1943 and 1944 on up trains.

 Subsequent industrial strikes, a Royal Commission and union agitation for the locomotives' withdrawal was a significant issue in the 1940s.